Volksmarinedivision: Turn to the left

-Skirmish of the Berlin Palace
+Christmas crisis

-The refusal of the People's Navy Division to leave their quarters without the outstanding pay due them led to the so-called skirmish of the Berlin Palace (German: Weihnachtskämpfe, 'Christmas battles') on 23 and 24 December 1918.
+The refusal of the People's Navy Division to leave their quarters without the outstanding pay due them led to the Christmas crisis (German: Weihnachtskämpfe, 'Christmas battles') on 23 and 24 December 1918.
 The Division held Otto Wels hostage, detained the government and took control of the Reich Chancellery telephone exchange.
 Ebert saw no other option than to ask the army for support under the Ebert–Groener Pact, a secret 10 November agreement in which Wilhelm Groener, Quartermaster General of the German Army had assured Ebert of the Army's loyalty, in return for which Ebert had promised, among other things, to take prompt action against leftist uprisings.
 Regular troops under the command of General Arnold Lequis advanced against the People's Navy Division but were unable to storm the Palace because armed workers and other revolutionary units were supporting them.
 After 56 government soldiers and civilians were killed, Ebert gave the order to stop the fighting.
 The government had to make significant concessions to the People's Navy Division.
 It was allowed to remain whole, was absorbed intact into the Republican Soldiers' Army and received the outstanding pay it was due.
 Politically, the skirmish led to the breakup of the USPD-SPD coalition when the three USPD members of the Council of the People's Deputies resigned in protest of the actions taken by Ebert and the SPD.

-Spartacist uprising and the Berlin March battles
+Spartacist uprising and the Berlin March Battles

 During the communist led Spartacist uprising of January 1919, the troops were on the side of the radical left in spite of their incorporation into the Republican Soldiers' Army.
 The Division's commander, Dorrenbach, played a decisive role in the decision to begin the fight by claiming that not only the People's Navy Division but all troops in Berlin were behind the Revolutionary Stewards and were prepared to use force against the government of Ebert and Philipp Scheidemann.
 The pressure from the troops was one of the triggers that prompted Karl Liebknecht, founder of the Communist Party of Germany, and others who were present to not only protest against the dismissal of Police President Emil Eichhorn for refusing to use his forces against the People's Navy Division during the skirmish at the Palace, but also to aim for the overthrow of the government.
 The attempt quickly failed.

-On 5 March 1919, during the Berlin March battles, the remnants of the People's Navy Division were ordered to relieve the government troops beleaguered inside the police headquarters.
+On 5 March 1919, during the Berlin March Battles, the remnants of the People's Navy Division were ordered to relieve the government troops beleaguered inside the police headquarters.
 The government troops took the Division for enemies and opened fire.
 The sailors fired back and joined the insurgents.
 The government troops responded aggressively and defeated the insurgents.